Finding Time for Tech Debt Installments

-No matter how experienced the engineering team you work for, the codebase age, or technologies used - there will always be some level of technical debt, i.e. there will be some things that could be improved.
-Its impact is hard to predict, but the symptoms will likely include difficulties adapting to changing requirements, a slowdown in delivery of new features, and decreased job satisfaction for software developers.
+No matter how experienced the engineering team you work for, the codebase age or technologies used - there will always be some level of technical debt, i.e. there will be some things that could be improved.
+Its impact is hard to predict, but the symptoms will likely include difficulties adapting to changing requirements, slowdown in delivery of new features and decreased job satisfaction for software developers.

-Technical Debt is admittedly a widely overloaded blanket term, and I'm shamelessly using it here to mean "everything that's wrong with our codebase".
+Technical Debt is admittedly a widely overloaded blanket term, and I'm shamelessly using it here to mean "everything that's wrong with out codebase".

 If you find yourself struggling with these symptoms, as many growing developer teams do, it's time to come up with a strategy for addressing your technical debt.
 The exact course of action suitable will depend, but what's certain is that you'll need time to execute.

-One such way is to schedule recurring periods (e.g. every 6th week) where all engineers across the organization work together on technical tasks instead of their usual team's backlogs.
+One such way it is to schedule recurring periods (e.g. every 6th week) where all engineers across the organisation work together on technical tasks instead of their usual team's backlogs.
 I came across this approach in two mid-size startups I worked for, and both teams called it Engineering Weeks.

 I'm not sure how widespread this practice is across similar companies, and couldn't find anything on this topic online - if your team does this, I'd love to hear about it.

-The idea of Engineering Weeks seems particularly attractive if you're normally working in autonomous feature teams because it promises some great benefits:
+The idea of Engineering Weeks seems particularily attractive if you're normally working in autonomous feature teams because it promises some great benefits:

 In practice, the effectiveness of this approach varied, but ultimately the idea was dropped at both companies.
 Some of the challenges we faced included: